giampaolo/psutil/docs/api.rst

     .. method:: as_dict(attrs=None, ad_value=None)

-      Utility method retrieving multiple process information as a dictionary.
+      Utility method returning multiple process information as a dictionary.

       If *attrs* is specified, it must be a collection of strings reflecting available :class:`Process` class's attribute names.
-If not passed, all public read-only attributes contained in :attr:`Process.attrs` are assumed.
+If not passed all :attr:`Process.attrs` names are assumed.

       *ad_value* is the value which gets assigned to a dict key in case :exc:`AccessDenied` or :exc:`ZombieProcess` exception is raised when